ghoomfrog/silili/README.md

 # Swal Kja

-Swal Kja is an artistic left-to-right writing system for Lil Si.
+Swal Kja is an artistic left-to-right writing system for Lil Si, partly inspired by [robdog's writing system for his conlang Aaltok](https://www.youtube.com/watch?v=aBKsVwo62mM).
 Glyphs are drawn as little shapes with faces, called *lillies*.
 Lillies are arranged into groups that can be structured in one of these ways:

 - vowel
 - vowel–vowel